 - Responsive engineering teams for maintenance and fault resolution

 Integrating CHP with your existing on-site applications doesn’t need to be difficult.
 By following these best practice guidelines, you will be able to maximize energy efficiency and create a greater return on investment.
 Once the CHP plant has been integrated, you should monitor usage and measure consumption, as well as reevaluate the base load requirement from time-to-time.
 This will help you to give the best service to your customers.

 - Base-level demand and sizing must be considered to assess economic viability and decide if installing CHP is appropriate.

-- Careful installation planning can minimise the disruption involved.
+- Careful installation planning can minimize the disruption involved.

-- Proactive support, maintenance and management minimises unplanned downtime.
+- Proactive support, maintenance and management minimizes unplanned downtime.